-And then we started that first series of meetings with Pastor Richard Garcia.
+And then we started that first series of evangelistic meetings.
 One night, Gary Brady, the Conference Ministerial Secretary, came down to meet with Joy and me and the kids after the meeting.
 But there were no promises.

-A few days later, Richard and Kendall were in my office, praying with me, urging me to step out in faith.
+A few days later, the evangelist and Kendall were in my office at the Archdiocese, praying with me, urging me to step out in faith.
 To believe God’s promise.
 To trust him.
 I said, “That’s easy for you to say.
 You won’t be without a job.”
 They looked me in the eye and said, “Put him to the test.”

 That night, as the invitation was issued, I sat in the pew squirming.
 The call went on and on.
-Richard and Kendall weren’t about to stop.
+Kendall wasn’t about to stop.
 I laughed to myself.
 I looked at Joy and said, “You know what this could mean.
 Do I have your permission?”
 She gripped my hand and smiled and said, “Yes.”